Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 Eco-Challenge (Courtesy Wikipedia, the free encyclopedia)

-Eco-Challenge: The Expedition Race was a multi-day expedition length adventure race competed by teams of four.
+Eco-Challenge: The Expedition Race is a multi-day expedition length adventure race in which teams of four compete.
+It aired from April 1995 to April 2002.

-Each team comprised of a mandatory mix of both men and women, raced non-stop, 24-hours a day, over a rugged 300-mile (500km) course, participating in such disciplines as trekking, whitewater canoeing, horseback riding, sea kayaking, scuba diving, mountaineering and mountain biking.
-Teams orginally consisted of five members, but the team size was reduced to four members early in the event's history.
+Each team comprised a mandatory mix of both men and women, racing non-stop, 24 hours a day, over a rugged 300-mile (500km) course, participating in such disciplines as trekking, whitewater canoeing, horseback riding, sea kayaking, scuba diving, mountaineering, camel-back riding, and mountain biking.
+Teams originally consisted of five members, but the team size was reduced to four members early in the event's history.

 The first Eco-Challenge was held on April 25, 1995 in the Utah desert and was held each year in a new locale until 2002.
 Burnett recently noted that he did not intend to hold another Eco-Challenge, but had considered selling the rights to it.
-In contrast, other expedition-length races, including Primal Quest continue to be held.
+In contrast, other expedition-length races, including Primal Quest and the infamous Patagonian Expedition Race continue to be held.

 Each Eco-Challenge was broadcast on cable television.
-The 1995 Utah race was shown as a 45 minute feature, produced by and broadcast on MTV.
+The 1995 Utah race was shown as a 45-minute feature , produced by and broadcast on MTV.
 The 1995 Maine/New England event was broadcast in segments as part of the X-Games broadcast on ESPN.
-Starting in 1996, Eco-Challenge was recorded on film rather than video, and each the production enjoyed a significantly expanded budget.
+Starting in 1996, Eco-Challenge was aired on the Discovery Channel and the production enjoyed a significantly expanded budget.
 The 1996 British Columbia production, broadcast on the Discovery Channel won an Emmy Award.
-In 2001, the USA Network agreed to a two year contract to broadcast the Eco-Challenge.
-USA declined to renew the show after the 2002 Fiji race.
+In 2000, the USA Network agreed to a three-year contract to broadcast the Eco-Challenge.
+Later that year, the show was nominated for a Prime-Time Emmy Award.
+USA did not renew the show after the 2002 Fiji race.

 Although long out of print, the 1996 through 2001 Eco-Challenge races were released on VHS.
-Utah, Maine and Fiji were never officially released in the United States.
-Copies of the races are occasionally available on auction websites such as eBay .
-Copies of the episodes not commercially released may be found on commercial websites such as iOffer .
+The Utah, Maine/New England, and Fiji episodes were never officially released in the United States.
+Copies of the races are occasionally available on auction websites.

 • 1995 Utah